mozilla/zilla-slab/README.md

 ## Download

 To quickly grab the generated fonts you can [download the latest release](https://github.com/mozilla/zilla-slab/releases/latest).
+You can also find Zilla Slab hosted on [Google Fonts](https://fonts.google.com/specimen/Zilla+Slab) and [Mozilla's own CDN](https://code.cdn.mozilla.net/fonts/zilla-slab.css) to reference in your projects directly.
 If you would like to generate the fonts from their original source, read on.

 ## Installation